 There are many others and best used in the hands of an experienced therapist-check for qualifications and years of experience.
 The whole feeling is most enjoyable when combined with a good massage technique.
 Although little is known about the effect of aromatherapy specifically on menopausal symptoms, any therapy which allows you valuable "timeout" is an investment in yourself and will help you cope with the menopause better.

 AYURVEDA - This is the "Science of life" an Indian system of health care which deals with the physical, mental, spiritual and emotional aspects of health and illness.
-The pulse and nails are examined for different qualities.
-The treatment is detoxifying but can include massage, baths but also enemas and laxatives.
+It views menopause not as a disease but as a transition period.
+The treatment can include massage, baths but also enemas and laxatives.
 Herbs are prescribed, and meditation and dietary advice would also be given.
-Practitioners will most often be found where there is a large Asian population; the practitioners will have trained for 6 years in India.
-Ayurvedic Medical Association UK, 59 Dulverton Road, Selsdon, South Croydon, Surrey CR2 8PJ Tel: 0208 6576147
+Only trained practitioners should be consulted.

 HOMEOPATHY - Homeopathy consists of the use of minute doses of a medicine which has matching characteristics to the patient's symptoms, to stimulate healing processes and reduce or eliminate the symptoms and the disorder.
 Studies have shown a beneficial effect on menopausal symptoms.
 Try to get good quality advice from a trained HOMEOPATHIST - often there will be a GP in your practice or area that has been trained.
-Some of the preparations commonly used are: Aconiitum, Lycopodium, Natrum Muriaticum, Nux vomica, Pulsatilla, Sepia, Sulphur, Belladonna, Bryonia, and Argentum.
-The Society of Homeopaths, 11, Brookfield, Duncan Close, Moulton Park, Northampton NN3 6WL Tel: 0845 4506611 www.homeopathy-soh.org
+Some of the preparations commonly used are: Aconiitum, Lycopodium, Natrum Muriaticum, Nux vomica, Pulsatilla, Sepia, Sulphur, Belladonna, Bryonia, and Argentum. www.homeopathy-soh.org

 HYPNOSIS - seek advice on where to find a qualified practitioner from the Medical and Dental Hypnosis Society (They keep a list of individuals in each area who are trained and seeing patients).
 British Society of Medical and Dental Hypnosis, 28 Dale Park Gardens, Cookridge, Leeds LS16 7PT Tel: 07000 560309 www.bsmdh.org